-1. In the Timeline panel, expand the text layer and the More Options group.

-2. Choose a blending mode from the Inter-Character Blending menu.
+- 1 In the Timeline panel, expand the text layer and the More Options group. - 2 Choose a blending mode from the Inter-Character Blending menu.

-Note: To blend a text layer with the layers beneath it, specify a blending mode from the Modes column in the Timeline panel.
+Note: To blend a text layer with the layers beneath it, choose a blending mode from the Modes column in the Timeline panel.

-To change the direction of text
+Changing the direction of text

-The Vertical Type and Horizontal Type tools let you enter text that flows horizontally or vertically.
+The Vertical Type and Horizontal Type tools create text that flows horizontally or vertically.
 Horizontal text flows from left to right; multiple lines of horizontal text lie from top to bottom.
 Vertical text flows from top to bottom; multiple lines of text lie from right to left.

-When you convert the vertical or horizontal orientation of a text layer, the results from paragraph text (justifiable text that wraps within a bounding box) are very different from the results of point text (independent lines of text) because paragraph text flows relative to its bounding box while point text lies relative to the Composition panel.
-For example, when you convert paragraph text from horizontal to vertical or vice versa, the text's bounding box doesn't change its orientation, but the flow of text inside the box does.
+When you convert the vertical or horizontal orientation of a text layer, paragraph text (justifiable text that wraps within a bounding box) behaves differently from point text (independent lines of text) because paragraph text flows relative to its bounding box while point text lies relative to the Composition panel.
+For example, when you convert paragraph text from horizontal to vertical, or vice versa, the text's bounding box doesn't change its orientation, but the flow of text inside the box does.